Securing With Zero Trust

 As remote work becomes more common, ensuring data security is becoming increasingly challenging and critical.
 The construct of the statement “Nothing is safe from attack and a breach is imminent” highlights the need for robust security measures to protect sensitive information, leading to a paradigm shift in the way organizations approach CyberSecurity.
 The Zero Trust model, which operates on the principle of "never trust, always verify," is gaining traction as a viable solution to the evolving threat landscape.

 This article will explore the Zero Trust model, its benefits, and how it can be implemented to enhance a mature CyberSecurity posture.
 We'll start with a Zero Trust Model Overview, followed by a brief discussion of the Zero Trust Components and Principles.
-We'll also highlight the Zero Trust Pillars, the Zero Trust PDP/PEP, the Zero Trust Tenets, followed by a discussion of the Zero Trust Journey and how the National Institute of Standards & Technology (NIST) developed and enhanced the framework, and the integration and adaptation of Zero Trust, the value of cryptography in cybersecurity and how it supports a Zero Trust Network Architecture (ZTNA), followed by a Phased Deployment Review of Zero Trust, concluding with the User Experience in a Zero Trust Architecture Environment.
+We'll also highlight the Zero Trust Pillars, the Zero Trust PDP/PEP, the Zero Trust Tenets, followed by a discussion of the Zero Trust Journey and how the National Institute of Standards & Technology (NIST) developed and enhanced the framework, and the integration and adaptation of Zero Trust, the value of cryptography in CyberSecurity and how it supports a Zero Trust Network Architecture (ZTNA), followed by a Phased Deployment Review of Zero Trust, concluding with the User Experience in a Zero Trust Architecture Environment.

 Zero Trust Components